Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Introduction

 \section{Introduction}

-Autonomous Vehicles (AVs)~\cite{AAbdo} are self-driving systems designed to operate without continuous human control.
+Autonomous Vehicles (AVs)~\cite{AVMON} are self-driving systems designed to operate without continuous human control.
 Today, AV deployments have gone beyond prototypes to commercial operation on public roads: Waymo One runs a large-scale robotaxi service and is expanding to additional U.S. cities~\cite{waymo2025_safe_routine_ready}, while major robotaxi programs also operate outside the U.S., including Baidu’s Apollo Go~\cite{baidu2025_q4_fy2024_results}.
 In freight transportation, commercial driverless trucking has begun in limited corridors, exemplified by Aurora’s driverless customer deliveries in Texas~\cite{aurora2025_commercial_driverless_trucking_texas}.
 A central enabling technology for many modern AV stacks is vision-based control, where camera observations are mapped to driving decisions by learned models (increasingly including vision-language-action architectures).
 Despite strong empirical performance, vision-based control remains vulnerable to adversarial manipulation, including physically realizable attacks, such as adversarial patches.

 A substantial body of work has demonstrated attacks against vision-based AV pipelines.
-For instance, carefully crafted physical perturbations can cause a stop sign to be misread as a yield sign~\cite{8578273}, and adversarial patches for traffic-sign recognition can be optimized to remain effective across viewing angles and distances~\cite{jia2022fooling}.
+For example, carefully crafted physical perturbations can cause a stop sign to be misread as a yield sign~\cite{8578273}, and adversarial patches for traffic-sign recognition can be optimized to remain effective across viewing angles and distances~\cite{jia2022fooling}.
 Other studies show that adverse visual conditions can trigger unsafe behavior: dark scenes can induce deviation of routes and guardrail collisions~\cite{10.1145/3361566}, while dirty road patterns can mislead lane-centering and lane-change systems, potentially resulting in crashes~\cite{sato2021usenix}.
 Beyond static artifacts, adversarial vehicles that perform intentionally designed maneuvers can also induce dangerous outcomes such as pedestrian collisions or impacts~\cite{song2023usenix}.
+A physically mounted display on the rear of a car can mislead an autonomous vehicle into collision~\cite{10.1145/3719027.3744842}.
 However, despite their diversity, existing attacks share a common objective: to induce immediate short-term failures, such as crashes or overt violations of traffic-rules, rather than sustained long-term manipulation of the vehicle’s end-to-end route.